-The estimated expense of \$1,200.00 is for the various Enforcement Officers and various staff utilizing vehicles that find themselves needing to utilize the toll booths on the West Virginia Turnpike without the necessity of personal payment which would require reimbursement.
+Tolls: The estimated expense of \$1,200.00 is for the various Enforcement Officers and various staff utilizing vehicles that find themselves needing to utilize the toll booths on the West Virginia Turnpike without the necessity of personal payment which would require reimbursement.
 The transponders are used as necessary by the various officers and staff who are stationed throughout the State of West Virginia.
 This allows for approximately \$100.00 per month to be utilized as necessary.

-The estimated Conference Travel expense not including the Maintenance of Effort in the amount of \$8,000 allows for routine travel expenses associated with the grant coordinator's annual attendance at the annual MCSAP planning and related conferences/sessions as well as management attendance at the semi-annual and the annual CVSA conferences, HAZMAT conference or other MCSAP/CVSA, etc. conferences scheduled by FMCSA, CVSA or others during FY2022.
+Conference Travel: The estimated Conference Travel expense not including the Maintenance of Effort in the amount of \$12,000 allows for routine travel expenses associated with the grant coordinator's annual attendance at the annual MCSAP planning and related conferences/sessions as well as management attendance at the semi-annual and the annual CVSA conferences, HAZMAT conference or other MCSAP/CVSA, etc. conferences scheduled by FMCSA, CVSA or others during FY2024.
 This figure will also include any required updates/conferences for the New Entrant program staff.
-The estimated cost includes lodging, meal allowance and travel expenses including but not limited to air-fare, rental car, parking or other expenses.
+The estimated cost includes lodging, meal allowance and travel expenses including but not limited to air-fare, rental car, parking, registration fees or other expenses.

-The estimated routine MCSAP-related Travel Expense (Lodging/Meal Allowance) is noted to be \$38,033.50.
-This estimated expense allows for approximately \$623.50 to be utilized for routine travel by each of the 42 Enforcement Officers, 6 Supervisors, 3 Managers, Division Director, Grant Manager and Support Staff (total of 61 individuals) during special operations in targeted enforcement areas that require additional saturation from officers from other regions that necessitates travel, routine road-checks that necessitates travel to other regions as well as outreach efforts throughout the State and training, as necessary.
+Routine MCSAP Travel: The estimated routine MCSAP-related Travel Expense (Lodging/Meal Allowance, etc.) is noted to be \$66,560.
+This estimated expense allows for approximately \$1,040 to be utilized for routine travel by each of the 42 Enforcement Officers, 6 Supervisors, 3 Managers, Division Director, Division Deputy Director, Grant Manager and various Support Staff (total of 64 individuals) during special operations in targeted enforcement areas that require additional saturation from officers from other regions that necessitates travel, routine road-checks that necessitates travel to other regions as well as outreach efforts throughout the State and training, as necessary.
 Enforcement officers and others may travel monthly to perform his or her duties, as needed and necessary.